asciinema/asciinema-player/.github/ISSUE_TEMPLATE/bug_report.md

 To make life of the project maintainers easier please submit bug reports only.

 This is bug tracker for asciinema web player.
-If your issue seems to be with another component (cli recorder, server) then open an issue in related repository.
+If your issue seems to be with another component (cli recorder, server) then open an issue in the related repository.

-Ideas, feature requests, help requests, questions and general discussions should be discussed in project's Discussions instead: https://github.com/orgs/asciinema/discussions
+Ideas, feature requests, help requests, questions and general discussions should be discussed on the forum: https://discourse.asciinema.org

-If you think you've found a bug or regression, go ahead and delete this message and fill in the details below.
+If you think you've found a bug or regression, go ahead, delete this message, then fill in the details below.

 -----